ironcev/public-talks/HighPerformanceAspDotNetCore/README.md

 - [KulenDayz Conference (Osijek, Croatia on August 31st, 2018)](http://www.kulendayz.com/Agenda/Session/3381)

 ## Code Samples
-[The code samples used in the workshop are coming soon.]
+[The code samples used in the talk and workshop are coming soon.]